HomeLatest NewsCyber SecurityF-Secure says companies are struggling to detect cyber security incident

 Preferred Source of Google

-A new from provider reports a significant increase in attack traffic in the latter half of 2018.
+A new research from cyber provider reports a significant increase in attack traffic in the latter half of 2018.
 But while attacks are increasing, it seems many companies are struggling with incident detection.
-Attack traffic observed by F-Secure’s network of decoy honeypots in 2018 increased by 32 percent over the previous year and increased fourfold in the latter half of 2018 compared with the first half of the year.
+Attack traffic observed by F-Secure’s of decoy honeypots in 2018 increased by 32 percent over the previous year and increased fourfold in the latter half of 2018 compared with the first half of the year.

 Recent survey data suggests that many companies may not have the visibility they need to catch attacks that make it past preventative measures like firewalls and endpoint protection.
 The survey found that 22 percent of companies did not detect a single attack in a 12-month period.
 20 percent of respondents detected a single attack during that time frame, and 31 percent detected 2-5 attacks.